 - 1 box thin spaghetti noodles

 - Shred prepared rotisserie chicken or season chicken thighs with Tony’s and grill until cooked through.
 Shred or cut into small pieces.

-- Slice smoked sausage into ½ inch slices, halved and add to a heated Dutch oven or large saute pan.
+- Slice smoked sausage into ½ inch slices and add to a heated Dutch oven or large saute pan.

 - Add in ½ roll of Jimmy Dean sausage into heated skillet as well.
 Cook down sausages on medium-high, crumbling breakfast sausage until cooked through and smoked sausage has browned, around 8-10 minutes

 - Remove meats from pan to a paper towel lined bowl to catch excess grease

 - Add frozen veggies to a food processor for tiny pieces or straight into the same Dutch oven as before.
 Reduce heat to medium-low and cook down for 15 minutes or until veggies are very tender

 - Add in garlic, Rotel, Worcestershire, Kitchen Bouquet, Hot Sauce, and mushrooms to the pan.
 Cook down with veggies for 5-7 minutes on medium-low heat.

-- Add back in meats (both sausages and chicken), chicken broth, water, and parsley.
-Stir to incorporate and turn fire to high heat
+- Add back in meats (both sausages and chicken), water, better than bouillon, and parsley.
+Stir to incorporate and bring to boil (high heat)

 - Once boiling, add in spaghetti noodles and make sure that all noodles are touching the liquid